By Mike Sims, BARBRI President

 5) Aren’t BARBRI lectures long and boring?

 I’ll admit, it’s hard to make Fee Simple Subject to Condition Subsequent exciting, but I can tell you year after year students rave about the BARBRI faculty.
+We still have the most brilliant legal minds teaching you the concepts that you’ll most likely encounter on your bar exam.
 These U.S. law professors are all gifted teachers who have the fantastic ability to make learning the law engaging, memorable and understandable.
-They solely focus on teaching you exactly what you need to know to pass the bar exam.

 Additionally, we recently released an entirely new, interactive online lecture experience.
 BARBRI bar prep lectures are segmented into subtopics, so you may choose to watch a lecture in its entirety, or watch/re-watch specific segments.
 You’ll actively participate during your lecture by taking quizzes and completing other learning activities.